CalDRE Sponsor No. S0088

 • Application—Broker License Application (RE 200).
 Be sure to read all instructions and information before completing the application.
 Your Social Security number must be included.
 No changes of any kind can be made to an application once it has been received by the CalDRE.

 • Applicable Fee — See Section VII Fees.
-Acceptable methods of payment include checks or money orders made payable to the Bureau of Real Estate, or credit cards.
+Acceptable methods of payment include checks or money orders made payable to the California Department of Real Estate, or credit cards.

 • Fingerprints — All license applicants are required to submit a completed Live Scan Request (RE 237).
 Applicants residing outside of California may instead submit a set of fingerprints in ink on an FBI Applicant Fingerprint Card (FD-258 Rev. 5/99).
 See Section VIII Fingerprint Requirement.

 • Proof of Legal Presence — Documentation such as a birth certificate, resident alien card, etc., must be submitted with a completed State Public Benefits Statement (RE 205).
 Legible photocopies are acceptable.
 This step is not required if this information was previously submitted for a salesperson license.
 (See Section XIV (B) Proof of Legal Presence for further information.)